Get back to nature in the heart of wild Cornwall

 Want to find out more?

-This is only the beginning of the Noon Cregg Community, and we want you to be a part of it.
+This is only the beginning of the Noon Cregg Community and we want you to be a part of it.

 Be a part of the team.
 Come and stay for a short or even long term visit.
 There are many Veterans living rough on the streets.
 Here we can help get you the support you need.
-With our network of Veterans charities there is no shortage of help, all run by former service personnel who still have that, what is ingrained in us.
+With our network of Veterans charities there is no shortage of help, all run by former service personnel who still have that what is embedded in us.
 The Buddy, Buddy system.

 “I was visiting the Merry Maidens when I met Badger as he was placing apples on each stone for the weary traveller.
 He invited me to Noon Cregg for a delicious breakfast cooked outside on the fire and we have been friends ever since.
 He’s a wonderfully sensitive person and Noon Cregg is a magical place.”